MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 > You can use the [Azure Stack deployment requirements check tool](https://gallery.technet.microsoft.com/Deployment-Checker-for-50e0f51b) after installing the operating system to confirm that your hardware meets all requirements.

 ## Download and extract the deployment package
-After ensuring that your development kit host computer meets the basic requirements for installing the ASDK, the next step is to download and extract the ASDK deployment package.
+After ensuring that your ASDK host computer meets the basic requirements for installing the ASDK, the next step is to download and extract the ASDK deployment package.
 The deployment package includes the Cloudbuilder.vhdx file, which is a virtual hard drive that includes a bootable operating system and the Azure Stack installation files.

-You can download the deployment package to the development kit host or to another computer.
-The extracted deployment files take up 60 GB of free disk space, so using another computer can help reduce the hardware requirements for the development kit host.
+You can download the deployment package to the ASDK host or to another computer.
+The extracted deployment files take up 60 GB of free disk space, so using another computer can help reduce the hardware requirements for the ASDK host.

 **[Download and extract the Azure Stack Development Kit (ASDK)](asdk-download.md)**